Free Shipping on all orders over $149

 Did you know?
 October is World Menopause Month?
 And on October 18, we have our very own special day – World Menopause Day!

-Here’s a bit of background.
-This is an international observance held every year.
-It was initiated by the International Menopause Society, a UK based non-commercial organisation created in 1978 during the second Menopause Convention that took place in Jerusalem, Israel.
+So, here’s a bit of background.
+World Menopause Day is an international observance held every year.
+Indeed, it was initiated by the International Menopause Society, a UK-based non-commercial organisation created in 1978.
+In fact, it was during the second Menopause Convention that took place in Jerusalem, Israel.

-It was created to promote knowledge about menopause, the impact of estrogen loss on women’s health, and ways to relieve the signs of menopause.
-Every year, it focuses on a particular aspect of women’s health related to menopause, such as cardiovascular health, perimenopausal bleeding, memory problems, certain types of cancer, etc. This year the focus is on sexual well-being after menopause.
+World Menopause Day was created to promote knowledge about menopause, the impact of estrogen loss on women’s health, and ways to relieve the signs of menopause.
+And every year, the day focuses on a particular aspect of women’s health related to menopause.
+This includes subjects such as cardiovascular health, perimenopausal bleeding, memory problems, certain types of cancer, etc. And this year, the focus is on sexual wellbeing after menopause.

-However, as you may have already discovered, we love talking about it here at MenoMe®.
-We believe that the more we all open up the conversation, the better our years in the menopause life stage will be.
+As you may have already discovered, we love talking about menopause here at MenoMe®.
+You see, we believe that the more we all open up the conversation, the better our years in the menopause life stage will be.

-Here’s how we are going to celebrate World Menopause Day:
+So, here’s how we’re going to celebrate World Menopause Day:

 We would love to give you a helping hand to help a friend.

-So, tell us who you think would benefit from trying 40+™ (formerly known as EstroG-100™) and we will select three lucky winners to receive one month’s supply free.
+To do this, tell us who you think would benefit from trying one of our products, and we will select three lucky winners to receive a month’s supply free.
 Sound good?
 We thought so too. 😀

 How to Enter